The Maas Prize awards of up to $5,000 for Continued Learning about France and French-‐Speaking Cultures

 Undergraduates in all schools of the University are invited to submit 2000-2500 word essays in French on a topic concerning Franco-American relations, broadly interpreted to be any topic of a comparative nature dealing with the language, culture, politics, society, business (or some similar or allied subject) of the United States and of France or any French-speaking nation or region.

-The deadline the next competition (academic year 2018-2019) is October 1, 2018.
-Essays must be received by Ms. Kathy Halvorsen (firstname.lastname@example.org) in the Department of French by e-mail no later than 5:00 p.m. on that day.
+The deadline the next competition is February 28, 2022.
+Essays must be received by the French Administrative Coordinator by e-mail no later than 12:00 p.m. on that day.
 For complete details, see the guidelines that follow.

 The length of the essay should be between 2000 and 2500 words, about six to eight pages double-spaced.
 Each essay should have a title, and pages should be numbered.
 Essays are to be entirely the work of the participant; research materials must be referenced.